California Consumer Privacy Act (CCPA) vs. GDPR

-On June 28, 2018 the most sweeping personal privacy law (AB-375) was passed in California (the California Consumer Privacy Act of 2018).
+On June 28, 2018 the most sweeping personal privacy law (AB-375) was passed in California (the California Consumer Privacy Act of 2018) also known as CCPA.
 A GDPR-like bill, effective January 1, 2020, the law requires businesses collecting information about California consumers to appropriately and securely manage private data and manage the relationship with the consumer so that the consumer has control and visibility of their data.

 The emphasis of this bill is to eliminate unauthorized use, or sale and transmission of private data to 3rd parties.
 Additionally, the rights of consumers to know what data is collected and why, and also to have control of its use is mandated.